 - Current trends in granting, investing, and crowdfunding

-Sundance Master Class Directing Actors with Judith Weston
+Master Class: Directing Actors with Judith Weston (September 2021)

 Most filmmakers know that a productive collaboration with actors will define the environment on set and the success of the project on screen.
 And yet, directors have many questions about gaining the actors’ trust.
 Join us in this live three-hour Master Class with internationally-known directing and acting coach Judith Weston, as we go deep into key strategies of building a meaningful connection with your actors, the steps to break down a scene, how to prepare for casting sessions, and the best practices for rehearsing.
 Judith will offer live, interactive demonstrations of her process.
 This event is ideal for all directors, writer-directors, and actors alike.